bytedance/DreamO/README.md

 ```bash
 python app.py
 ```
+**v1.1**: By default, it will use the latest v1.1 model, if you want to switch back to v1 model, you can use `--version v1`

 We observe strong compatibility between DreamO and the accelerated FLUX LoRA variant ([FLUX-turbo](https://huggingface.co/alimama-creative/FLUX.1-Turbo-Alpha)), and thus enable Turbo LoRA by default, reducing inference to 12 steps (vs. 25+ by default).
 Turbo can be disabled via `--no_turbo`, though our evaluation shows mixed results;